-Tanya Strusberg – Director, birthwell birthright
+Tanya Cawthorne – Director, birthwell birthright & Co-founder, Lamaze Australia

 Becoming a mother changed everything.
 It changed me.

 This was the first photo taken of me and my son, Liev.
-Seven years on, I still look at that photo and remember exactly how I felt when it was taken.
+11 years on, I still look at that photo and remember exactly how I felt when it was taken.
 I had become a mother.
 It’s the most incredible, overwhelming and emotional time in a woman’s life and the birth of your children are memories that stay with you for the rest of your life.
 Almost a year later to the day my daughter Amalia was born – a completely different birth experience, but just as incredible and awe-inspiring.

 If someone had told me just a few years ago that I would become a childbirth educator, I would have laughed hysterically.
 But becoming a mother changed everything.
 It changed me.

-When we arrived, I expected to find a whole network of Australian Lamaze educators, and I was stunned to discover that I was the only one!
+When I arrived, I expected to find a whole network of Australian Lamaze educators, and I was stunned to discover that I was the only one!
 There are almost 2,000 Lamaze educators working around the world – and only one in all of Australia!